Ankushk-01/Java-course/README.md

     }
 ```
 `this` keyword is used to refer the current object and we can ruplicate it via passing the refrence of the object and we can do some logic on the instance variables.

+## inner class

+we can make the inner class as static but can't make the outer class static as only public,abstract or final keyword are allowed for the outer class.
+as we need an object to instalize the `child` class.
+So we need to create the outer class non static